-BRAZOS ISD coordinates with Texas Health and Human Services Commission (THHSC)111 or its local designees-the Early Intervention Agency-to notify parents or guardians of children in the District who are at least 3 years of age but younger than 6 years of age and who are potentially eligible for enrollment in BRAZOS ISD's IDEA Part B Early Childhood Special
+BRAZOS ISD coordinates with Texas Health and Human Services Commission (THHSC)111 or its local designees-the Early Intervention Agency-to notify parents or guardians of children in the District who are at least 3 years of age but younger than 6 years of age and who are potentially eligible for enrollment in BRAZOS ISD's IDEA Part B Early Childhood Special Education (ECSE) program of the availability of the program.112 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the District that the child will shortly reach the age of eligibility for BRAZOS ISD's

-106 19 TEX.
+108 19 TEX.
 ADMIN.
-CODE § 89.1049
+CODE § 89.1070(b)(1)